Philippe Labeyrie

 Philippe Labeyrie (29 April 1938 – 13 October 2012) was a French politician.

 Labeyrie succeeded Charles Lamarque-Cando as mayor of Mont-de-Marsan in 1983, and served until 2008, when Geneviève Darrieussecq replaced him.
-He was elected to the Senate in 1983, and remained in office until 2011, when he chose not to run due to health reasons.
+He was elected to the Senate in 1983, and remained in office until 2011, when he chose not to run for health reasons.
 He was a member of the Socialist Party.

 Labeyrie died on 13 October 2012, aged 74.
 He had been hospitalized in Mont-de-Marsan since May 2012 due to cardiac and respiratory problems.